 We genuinely want YOU to be able to experience the freedom we have without making all the silly mistakes we did.
-And that’s why we are almost done putting together a free 5-day blogging mini-course that brings you deeper and gives you all the tools you need to be successful as a travel blogger.
-(And honestly, most of what you’ll learn can be applied to any type of blog: food blog, mom blog, lifestyle blog, etc.)
+And that’s why we just re-launched our Blogging Bootcampthat brings you deeper and gives you all the tools you need to be a successful blogger.
+(Note: You don’t need to be a travel blogger for this course to work for you!
+What you’ll learn can be applied to any type of blog: food blog, mom blog, lifestyle blog, etc.)

 We hate fluff.
 We value your time.
-And we promise this 5-day free mini-course will be well worth your while if you’re serious about blogging.
-Join the waitlist now!
+And we promise this comprehensive blogging course will be well worth your while if you’re serious about blogging.

 If you’re on the fence, we totally get it!
 It can feel like a big investment, and you want to be sure it will be worthwhile.